If you’re wondering what to do in Nazaré for a day, you’re in the right place.

 - Pederneira

-So, below you’ll find a list of what to see in Nazaré divided into these three zones.
-Keep reading to get your perfect itinerary in Nazaré!
+So, below you’ll find a list of what to see in Nazaré, organized by these three areas — covering some of the best things to do in Nazaré and helping you build the perfect itinerary in Nazaré.

 » Marginal by the Nazaré Beach

-I suggest you start this Nazaré itinerary by the Nazaré beach area.
+I suggest you start this Nazaré itinerary at the Nazaré beach area.
 This is one of the most popular areas and where we find some of the main accommodations and restaurants.

 Nazaré beach (Praia da Nazaré)

 Whether cold or hot, the Nazaré beach is a must-do in Nazaré.
-It is the beach that tourists and locals usually chose when the weather is warm for some good sunbathing.
+It is the beach that tourists and locals usually choose when the weather is warm for some good sunbathing.

 Dried fish displays (“Estindarte”)